- The main ERP solutions vary depending on the size, sector and needs of the company.

 Microsoft Dynamics 365 (Business Central and Finance & Operations)

-Microsoft Dynamics 365 is one of the most complete and widespread ERPs, for both SMEs and large companies.
+Microsoft Dynamics 365 is one of the most comprehensive and widely used ERP systems , suitable for both SMEs and large enterprises.
 It offers a modular suite connected to the Microsoft ecosystem (Office, Power BI, Teams, etc.), facilitating team integration and training.

 SAP S/4HANA and SAP Business One

-SAP continues to lead the large enterprise market with its S/4HANA Cloud solution, integrated with AI, machine learning, and advanced real-time analytics.
-It's ideal for corporations looking to standardize global processes and comply with complex regulations.
+SAP continues to lead the enterprise market with its S/4HANA Cloud solution, integrated with AI, machine learning, and advanced real-time analytics.
+It is ideal for corporations seeking to standardize global processes and comply with complex regulations.

 For SMEs, SAP Business One offers a simpler and more flexible, yet equally robust, package with modules for all business management needs.
 Both products allow for cloud or on-premises deployment and are highly regarded for their power and security.